 You can create a dashboard by clicking/tapping on the + Dashboard or Create Dashboard (My Analytics) blue button.
 This will prompt the New Visualization dialog.
 Proceed to create a visualization using a data source.

 If your data source is not in the data sources list, select the + Data Source button in the top right-hand corner.
 A new dialog will appear, displaying all data source categories and available data sources.
 Feel free to scroll up and down until you see the data source you need.
 If your data source is a spreadsheet in a content manager, you can select, for example, the specific sheet you want to use in your visualization.

 3. Available content

 With Reveal, you can add many content sources, including Dropbox, OneDrive, Box, and Google Drive, allowing you to browse any folders, files, or spreadsheets available.
 In addition, you can also add SharePoint data sources, which means the ability to access any lists or libraries.

 Once your data source has been added, you will be taken to the Visualizations Editor.

 By default, the Column visualization will be selected.
 Reveal provides several options to customize the way your information is visualized; you can access the options by selecting the grid icon in the top bar.

 Add labels and values to your visualization and preview them in the right-hand pane.
-If necessary, you can change your visualization’s settings or add filters to it.
+If necessary, you can change your visualization settings or add filters to it.

 Once you have modified the visualization, you will be taken back to the Dashboard Editor.
-You will see Undo, Redo, and the +Visualization split button on the top right-hand corner.
-Next to these buttons you will also find the overflow menu of the dashboard where you can choose to change the dashboard theme, switch on/off Auto Layout, export or save the dashboard.
+You will see Undo, Redo, and the +Visualization split button in the top right-hand corner.
+Next to these buttons, you will also find the overflow menu of the dashboard where you can choose to change the dashboard theme, switch on/off Auto Layout, export, or save the dashboard.